How to fix 'linking against a dylib which is not safe for use in application extensions' warning

 Package with linker settings

-This will make the errors go away, which means that you don’t have to suppress the warning in the project.
-Just make sure that your package is actually safe for extensions before you add this flag.
+This will make the warnings go away, which means that you don’t have to suppress them in the project.
+Just make sure your package is actually safe for extensions before you do this.

 Discussions & More